Archery Accuracy Quest - Nature & Outdoors quest for Intermediate level adventurers

 1

-Clear a rectangular shooting lane at least 30 yards long and 10 yards wide, ensuring no windows, roads, or neighbor properties lie in the arrow path, then place targets against a solid backstop like a fence, hay bales, or earthen berm.
+Mark out a rectangular zone at least 30 yards long and 10 yards wide, free of windows, roads, or neighbor property in the arrow path.
+Position your target against a solid backstop — a fence, hay bales, or earthen berm — that will catch every arrow safely.

 2